rbnpercy/blog/_posts/2018-01-30-web-app-security-frontend-to-backend.markdown

 	X-XSS-Protection: 1; report=<reporting-uri>

-Now, if the browser detects an XSS attack, the page will be sanitized, and a report the violation.
+Now, if the browser detects an XSS attack, the page will be sanitized, and report the violation.
 Note that this uses the functionality of the CSP `report-uri` directive to send a report that I will talk about in the Content Security Policy section below.

 ## Defend against Clickjacking